AdobeDocs/experience-manager-cloud-service.en/help/assets/translate-assets.md

 ### Update language copies {#update-language-copies}

 Run this workflow to translate any additional set of assets and include it in a language copy for a particular locale.
-In this case, the translated assets are added to the target folder that already contains previously-translated assets.
+In this case, the translated assets are added to the target folder that already contains previously translated assets.
 Depending on the choice of options, a translation project is created or an existing translation project is updated for the new assets.
 The Update language copies workflow includes the following options:

 * Create a new translation project
 * Add to existing translation project